wiseman-timelord/Chat-Gradio-Gguf/README.md

 | RPG Text             | Single RPG model              | Narrative, character tracking, uncensored       | Parse entities with regex, save JSON states in .\data\history\                         |
 | RPG Text + Images    | RPG + image model (Flux.1-schnell) | Text RPG + scene images                      | Trigger Flux via llama.cpp image fork, display in Gradio gallery (256x256 max)         |
 ```
-- Introduction of `Chat-Gradio-Gguf.sh` file and modifications of scripts, to enable, Linux AND Windows, support.
+- Introduction of `Text-Gradio-Gguf.sh` file and modifications of scripts, to enable, Linux AND Windows, support.
 - Verbose Clear Concise Printed Notifications for all stages of model interaction/json handling: `Sending Prompt to Code Model...`, `Generating Code for Chat Model...`, `Response Received from Code Model...`.
 - Color themes.
 Deepseek R1 AND Grok3Beta, found this extremely difficult, Deepseek was better.
 It needs to be re-attempted later, possibly with GPT4o1.
 Make it all shades of grey, then allow people to choose the primary button color in configuration, or something simple like that.
 - two new modes—Chat-Notate and Chat-Notate-Uncensored—to your Windows 10-based chatbot.
 These modes allow the AI to process uploaded PDFs into summarized notations, stored in .\data\notation, with two versions: a detailed summary (up to the model's context limit, minus a safety margin) and a concise summary (256 tokens).
 During chats, the AI selects the most relevant detailed notation based on user input to deliver informed responses.
 A Notation Library menu in the UI enables users to manage notations by indexing new PDFs or deleting existing ones.
 For reasoning models in these modes, the THINK phase is disabled (like in TOT mode), ensuring practical, notation-driven conversations.
 This feature is slated for a later development phase.